Our Programs

 Landscape Testimonies & the Changing Climate

-We also partner with organizations like the Watson Rare Native Plant Preserve, the Big Thicket Natural Heritage Trust, the Big Thicket Biosphere Reserve, and the Big Thicket Association to showcase the more “untouched” landscapes of East Texas, so that community members can see just how much the local environment has changed.
+• We also partner with organizations like the Watson Rare Native Plant Preserve, the Big Thicket Natural Heritage Trust, the Big Thicket Biosphere Reserve, and the Big Thicket Association to showcase and rebuild the natural landscapes of East Texas.

 Arts + Environment ~Radical~ Civic Engagement Zine

-Our arts and ecology zine, “Zero C,” collects submissions twice a year for digital publication and local distribution.
-It gives local artists a platform to express their unique voices and opinions and increases dialogue about environment and the arts in our communities at large.
+• Our arts and ecology zine collects submissions twice a year for digital publication and local distribution.
+It gives local nature-based artists a platform to express their unique voices and opinions and increases dialogue about environment and the arts in our communities at large.

-We bring in outside speakers who are specialists in areas like journalism, advocacy, scientific research, arts, architecture, and urban planning to educate our community about what they do and how we can help.
+• We bring in outside speakers who are specialists in areas like journalism, advocacy, scientific research, arts, architecture, and urban planning to educate and empower our members and community.